Criminal Minds: How to think like a hacker?

 Hackers often ask for ransom in lieu of stopping such attacks.
 In other scenarios, they just want to disrupt performance out of grudge or rivalry.
 In every situation, DDoS habits cost millions for companies.
 Read more about it at “Learn Why and How App DDoS is #1 Security Risk Today”

 Distributed denial-of-service attacks can only be stopped with constant monitoring.
-Managed security experts have to look for attack patterns based on malicious IPs, machine fingerprints, and bot signature and create custom rules to block them and prevent DDoS attack before it can cause any harm.
+Managed security experts have to look for attack patterns based on malicious IPs, machine fingerprints, and bot signature and create custom rules to block them and prevent DDoS attacks before it can cause any harm.